pxslip/db-studio/docs/self-hosted/upgrades-migrations.md

 ## Migrating from Version 8

-There are two ways to migrate from an existing Directus 8.X instance:
+There are two ways to migrate from an existing d9 8.X instance:

 - [Automated Script](#automated-script) (recommended)
 - [Manual Database Export/Import](#manual-database-export-import)